pharaox/carnalitas_x/README.md

 For added realism and to ensure the mod doesn't disrupt the original game balance, the *Enslave* interaction is balanced in such a way that only about 20% of all prisoners are actually enslaved by the AI.
 The rest are executed, ransomed, or simply released.

-### Freeing and Ransoming Slaves
+### Freeing, Liberating, and Ransoming Slaves

 As in Carnalitas, slaves can be freed by their owners via the *Free Slave* interaction.
 In return the owner may ask for gold, conversion, renouncing of claims, a favor, or nothing.
+Prisoners who are someone else's slaves can be "liberated" instead via the new *Liberate Slave* interaction.

-In this mod it is also possible to ransom a slave with another ruler that is their relative or relation for either gold or a favor, via the new *Ransom Slave* interaction.
+In this mod it is also possible to demand ransom for a slave from another ruler who is their relative, as well as offer ransom for a slave who is your relative, via the new *Demand Ransom for Slave* and *Offer Ransom for Slave* interactions.
+The player (but not the AI) is also able to offer ransom for slaves of their own faith, even if they are not relatives.

-When deciding to initiate freeing or ransoming of slaves, the AI is driven by considerations similar to the ones listed under [Enslaving and Seizing Prisoners](#enslaving-and-seizing-prisoners), but working in the opposite direction.
+When deciding to initiate freeing, liberating, demanding ransom, or offering ransom for slaves, the AI is driven by considerations similar to the ones listed under [AI Willingness to Buy or Sell](#ai-willingness-to-buy-or-sell).
+In addition, factors such as AI compassion, greed, and their opinion of the slave also play a role.

-Note that the cost of freeing or ransoming a slave is not their slave price, but their usual [ransom cost](https://ck3.paradoxwikis.com/Court#Ransom_cost).
-If you enslaved a prisoner instead of ransoming, you won't be able to sell the slave back to a relative at their slave price (relatives get additional negative modifiers to their willingness to buy), but you would still be able to ransom - potentially for less money, since the slave is no longer a spouse or an heir.
+Note that the cost of freeing, liberating, or ransoming a slave is not their slave price, but their usual [ransom cost](https://ck3.paradoxwikis.com/Court#Ransom_cost).

+If you enslaved a prisoner instead of ransoming them, you may not be able to sell them to a relative since relatives get additional negative modifiers to their willingness to buy, and this may also be [forbidden by slavery doctrines](#impact-of-slavery-doctrines), but you would still be able to demand ransom from one of their relatives.
+Similarly, if someone enslaved one of your relatives, you may not be able to buy them, but you would still be able to offer ransom to their owner.

 ### Gifting Slaves